Despite revenue in the cosmetics and beauty industry amounting to US $87000M this year, there has been a 3.1% dip as compared to last year’s revenue.

 But, is online selling as effective as selling in physical stores for cosmetics and beauty brands?

-Why You Need to Take Your Shopify Cosmetics and Beauty Stores Online
+Why You Need to Take Your Cosmetics and Beauty Stores Online on Shopify or Shopify Plus

 In the past few years, prominent and leading cosmetics brands like Kylie Cosmetics, Huda Beauty, and even Fenty Beauty, have been able to find breakout success online.
 Their million-dollar success, despite not having a physical location when they initially launched, has proven the effectiveness of eCommerce.